zizhongyan/StataImproved/README.md

 2, This package is the Mac only.
 For Windows users, please follow the instructions in the Nicolas J. Cox's webpage above.

-3, This plugin has been tested on Mac OS X Yosemite, El Capitan and macOS, and supports Stata 13, 14, 15 and 16 SE/MP/IC.
+3, This plugin has been tested on macOS Monterey, and supports Stata 13-18 SE/MP/IC.

 ## License
 MIT License

-Copyright (c) 2016-2021 Zizhong Yan and contributors
+Copyright (c) 2016-2023 Zizhong Yan and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal